 If not all, most of the questions in the test (especially in Professional Education) are situational.
 Don’t just memorize facts and information.
 Try also to answer some review questionnaires which will challenge your logical, reasoning, and analytical thinking skills.
 Practice reading longer problems or questions.
 This will surely train and condition your brain to respond fast.

 7. STAY HEALTHY AND THINK POSITIVELY!

 We are talking about your holistic health.
 The physical, mental, and emotional health must be balanced.
 Make sure that you don’t get too stressed, pressured, or overwhelmed by your surroundings.
 Taking the exam is indeed a little frightening but don’t think about the fear.
 Remember that it is a temporary feeling.
-Causing fear to yourself don’t just result in a poor mental functioning but to a poor diet and bad feelings as well.
+Causing fear to yourself doesn’t just result in poor mental functioning but to a poor diet and bad feelings as well.
 Make sure to manage yourself by thinking positively.
 Focusing on the positive outcomes especially until you are waiting for the exam results will inevitably produce excellent results!

 To stay healthy means to be ready in whatever activity you would have to engage in.
 This means that when you are healthy during the test, your body would be conditioned more to function well.

 When it comes to your diet, you may feel like you deserve a treat, or that you don’t have time to cook, but what you eat can really have an impact on energy levels and focus, so keep away from junk food.
 Keep your body and brain well-fueled by choosing nutritious foods that have been proven to aid concentration and memory, such as fish, nuts, seeds, yogurt, and blueberries.
 The same applies to exam day – eat a good meal before the test, based on foods that will provide a slow release of energy throughout.
 Sugar may seem appealing, but your energy levels will crash an hour later.